redox-os/book/src/ch09-02-coding-and-building.md

 ## Working with Git

-Before starting the development, read through [Creating Proper Pull Requests](./ch12-04-creating-proper-pull-requests.md), which describes how the Redox team uses Git.
+Before starting the development, read the [Creating Proper Pull Requests](./ch12-04-creating-proper-pull-requests.md) page, which describes how the Redox team uses Git.

-In this example, we will discuss creating a **fork** of the `games` package, pretending you are going to create a `Merge Request` for your changes. **Don't actually do this**.
+In this example, we will discuss how to create a **fork** of the `games` recipe, pretending you are going to create a `Merge Request` for your changes. **Don't actually do this**.
 Only create a fork when you have changes that you want to send to Redox upstream.

 ### Anonymous commits